gnolang/gno/docs/how-to-guides/effective-gno.md

 In this example, `TransferTokens` is a function that can only be called by the admin.
 It retrieves the caller's address using `std.PrevRealm().Addr()`, and then checks if the caller is the admin.
-If not, it panics and stops the execution.
+If not, the function panics and execution is stopped.

 By using these access control mechanisms, you can ensure that your contract's functionality is accessible only to the intended users, providing a secure and